MicrosoftDocs/power-automate-docs/articles/export-flow-solution.md

 ## Tips

-- Solutions can also be found and accessed via the **Solutions** card in the flow details page of solution-aware cloud flows.
-An alternate path is to click on the desired solution in the **Solutions** card, select the Overview tab, and use the **Export** button there.
+- You can also find your solutions via the **Solutions** card in the flow details page of solution-aware cloud flows.
+Alternatively, select the solution in which your are interested from the **Solutions** card, select the **Overview** tab, and then use the **Export** button there.
 - You can't export managed solutions.
 More information: [Managed and unmanaged solutions](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions)
-- Once a flow is solution-aware and in Dataverse, it must be exported in a solution as described earlier in this article.
-You cannot export a solution-aware flow from the flow details page.
+- Once a flow is solution-aware and in Dataverse, you must use the steps in this article to export it.
+You cannot export a solution-aware cloud flow from the flow details page.
-- To implement healthy application lifecycle management (ALM) in your organization, consider using a source control system to store and collaborate on your solutions, and automate the solution export process.
+- To implement healthy application lifecycle management (ALM) in your organization, use a source control system to store and collaborate on your solutions, and automate the solution export process.
 More information: [ALM basics](/power-platform/alm/basics-alm) in the Power Platform ALM guide.

 ## Learn more